MaidScientistIzutsumiMarin/tumblrbot/README.md

    - Removed setup and related files.
 - Changed/Added features:
    - [Generation]:
-      - Changed to the default [temperature] for tags.
-      - Changed to the default [max output tokens].
+      - Changed tag generation to be based on the [specified blogs][Settings].
-      - Changed the draft format to HTML.
       - Added a link to the blog's draft page after generation.
       - Added error checking for uploading generated drafts.
    - [Training]:
-      - Changed to escaping training data automatically with [json.dump].
+      - Changed to escaping training data automatically.
-      - Changed to [lxml] for [Beautiful Soup].
       - Set encoding for reading post data to `UTF-8` to fix decoding errors.
       - Added spaces between paragraphs in the training data.
       - Removed "ALT" and poll text from the training data.
-      - Improved estimated token counts and costs.
+      - Improved the estimated token counts and costs.
-      - Added [tumblr-backup] to automatically download post data.
-   - Updated to the latest version of [OpenAI].
-   - Updated the [model version][Config] to [gpt-4.1-nano].
+   - **Created a [guided utility][Main] for every step of building your bot blog:**
+      1. [Downloads][Tumblr] the latest posts from the [specified blogs][Settings].
+      1. [Creates][Training] a training dataset from the downloaded post data.
+      1. [Fine-tunes][Fine-Tuning] the [specified base model][Settings] with the training dataset.
+      2. [Generates][Generation] draft posts from the newly trained model.
    - Changed to [Rich] for output.
-   - Added full type-checking coverage.
-   - Maid scripts wait for user input before the console closes.
       - Added progress bars.
       - Added post previews.
       - Added color, formatting, and more information to output.
+   - Reduced [prompt][Settings] length.
+   - Maid scripts wait for user input before the console closes.
+   - Added command-line options to override [Settings] options.
+   - Added behavior to regenerate the default [config.toml][Settings] and [env.toml][Settings] if missing.
    - Renamed several files.
-   - Renamed several [Config] options.
+   - Renamed several [Settings] options.
-   - Changed the value of several [Config] options.
+   - Changed the value of several [Settings] options.
-   - Added command-line options to override [Config] options.
-   - Added behavior to regenerate default [Config] and [Env] if missing.
+   - Added full type-checking coverage (fully importable from third-party scripts).

 Probable To-Dos:
 - Add documentation.
-- Create `__main__.py` which will be an entry point for everything, including fine-tuning and downloading posts.
-- Add token cost estimate for [Generation].
-- Add command line arguments for [Config] options.
 - Finish updating [README.md].
+- Add calls to the [Moderation API] to see what caused a fine-tuning job to fail.

 Possible To-Dos:
-- Create a simple Tumblr API wrapper that supports the [New Post Format].
-- Use classes to store settings data instead of global variables.
+- Use classes to store [Settings] data instead of global variables.
 - Make this an installable [pip] package.
-- Add an OpenAI model pricing and max output tokens scraper.
+- Add an [OpenAI] model pricing scraper.
-- Add information about the current [OpenAI] budget.
-- Ask for and store user tokens instead of using [Env].

 **Please submit an issue or contact us for features you want to added/reimplemented.**